 The UW-Madison American Politics Workshop is a multidisciplinary group of faculty and graduate students that meets on select Mondays at noon in 422 North Hall to discuss new and ongoing research projects in American Politics.
-A typical workshop meeting will open with 10–15 minutes of comments by the paper author followed by an hour of discussion.
+A typical workshop meeting will include a presentation, discussant comments, and approximately 45 minutes of general discussion.
 Papers are posted online for reading one week prior to the meeting.
-The faculty director of APW this year is Ryan Owens .
-Faculty and graduate students wishing to present at the workshop should send an email to graduate student coordinator Chris Krewson at firstname.lastname@example.org.
+The faculty director of APW this year is Barry Burden .
+Faculty and graduate students wishing to present at the workshop should send an email to graduate student coordinator Christopher Krewson at firstname.lastname@example.org.

 The American Politics Workshop is grateful for the generosity of the gifts of Department alumni and friends that supports the workshop’s programming.

 September 11 — Ruth Bloch Rubin (University of Chicago), “State Preventative Medicine: Public Health, Indian Removal, and the Growth of State Capacity, 1800-1850”, Discussant: Devin Judge-Lord

 September 18 — Evan Crawford (UW–Madison), “How Nonpartisan Ballot Design Conceals Partisanship: A Survey Experiment of School Board Members in Two States”

 September 25 — Christopher Krewson (UW–Madison), “Save This Honorable Court: Shaping Public Perceptions of the Supreme Court Off the Bench”

 October 2 — Regina Wagner (UW–Madison)

 October 9 — Timothy Werner (University of Texas), Discussant: Jordan Hsu

 October 23 — NSF Graduate Research Fellowship Workshop